Gender Data Dilemma: Progress Made and Persisting Challenges

 Lynette earned an MBA in Finance from the New York University Stern School of Business and a BS in applied mathematics and statistics from the State University of New York at Stony Brook.

 Jenifer Cannon is Vice President, National Accounts & Strategic Initiatives, at Impax Asset Management LLC, the North American division of Impax Asset Management Group and investment adviser to Pax World Funds.
-She specializes in thematic and philanthropic investing, gender lens investing, and practice management, with a particular focus on helping advisors integrate sustainable investing into their practices and portfolios.
+Jenifer manages strategic relationships in the US intermediary channel.
+She specializes in thematic and philanthropic investing, gender lens investing, and practice management, with a particular focus on helping firms and their advisors integrate sustainable investing into their practices and client portfolios.

 Jenifer has worked in the financial industry for more than two decades.
 Prior to joining Impax in 2018 she worked for Fidelity Investments, Putnam Investments and Charles Schwab & Co., Inc. in retail and institutional roles.
 She also held positions at The Boston Foundation and the New Hampshire Charitable Foundation, where she worked closely with advisors and families to design charitable giving strategies.
 Jenifer has also helped foundations develop strategic plans for impactful giving and investing as well as multi-generational engagement.